logzio/logz-docs/_source/user-guide/integrations/endpoints.md

 ## Example - Adding a preconfigured endpoint

 Opsgenie is a typical example for a preconfigured endpoint.

 To add it, select **Opsgenie** from the dropdown list, name the endpoint, and fill in your Opsgenie API key.

-(Note that currently only the US data center is supported, so the URL should begin with [https://api.opsgenie.com](https://docs.opsgenie.com/docs/european-service-region).)
+Note that currently only Opsgenie accounts hosted by the US data center are supported.
+You'll know you're in the US region if you log into your Opsgenie account at https://app.opsgenie.com.
+{:.info-box.important}

 ![Opsgenie endpoints](https://dytvr9ot2sszz.cloudfront.net/logz-docs/notification-endpoints/opsgenie-endpoint.png)

 ## Typical use case

 If you're team is using Slack, you likely have multiple Slack channels to organize different projects.

-You can configure your Logz.io alerts to reach the right Slack channel by configuring a Slack endpoint for each.
+You can configure your Logz.io alerts to reach the right Slack channel by configuring a Slack endpoint for each channel.

-The example below shows Slack channels dedicated to production alerts, application updates, security alerts, and account overage.
+The example below shows different Slack channels dedicated to production and security alerts, application updates, and account overage.

 ![Multiple Slack endpoints](https://dytvr9ot2sszz.cloudfront.net/logz-docs/notification-endpoints/slack-endpoints.png)